eggzotic/rest_api_client_demo/README.md

 # REST API Client demo

 Simple REST API Client demo using package from pub.dev `rest_api_client`.
 This app shows a problem where `rest_api_client` fails to initialise on web platform, when the web-server is not 127.0.0.1.
 It would be great to solve this issue, as the package is otherwise very nice to use.
-However this problem prevents it from being usable in a production scenario.
+However this problem prevents it from being usable in a production web scenario.

 ## What works